dstieglitz/grails-ignite/README.md

-#Grails Ignite Plugin
+# Grails Ignite Plugin

 A plugin that provides basic Grails integration with the Apache Ignite compute grid framework.

+# Branch structure

+- `master` compatible with Grails 2.x
+- `grails3` compatible with Grails 3.x
+- `grails4` compatible with Grails 4.0.x

-#Supported Features
+# Supported Features

 * Grid creation via Spring DSL and injection into Grails artifacts
 * Web session clustering (http://apacheignite.readme.io/docs/web-session-clustering)
 * Distributed task management using a `DistributedSchedulerService`

-#Under Development
+# Under Development

 * Clustered Hibernate L2 Caching

-#Grid Bean
+# Grid Bean

 The plugin provides a configured instance of the Ingite grid as a bean called "grid", which you can access via injection in controllers and services:

 	def grid

-#Configuration
+# Configuration

 In order to support hibernate l2 caching, which requires the Ignite grid to be started prior to the sessionFactory and therefore the vast majority of Grails artifacts, Ignite must be configured from external configuration files.